 Bring on the Fun

 Our pick for this restaurant had been based solely on the menu.
 When I saw what they offered, I was eager to do some global dining at Tribe.
-We decided to all get something different, so we could sample the widest variety of dishes.
-Crystal went protein heavy, (No surprise there.) and picked one of the Frittatas.
+We decided to each get something different, so we could sample the widest variety of dishes.
+Crystal went protein-heavy, (No surprise there.) and picked one of the Frittatas.
 Made with three eggs, it was stuffed full of artichoke hearts and sun-dried tomatoes.
-On top it was sprinkled with goat cheese and pickled red onions.
+On top, it was sprinkled with goat cheese and pickled red onions.
 So many interesting flavors combined to pack quite a nice taste.